 That brings us to the first very important point that really does matter.
-In order to ask questions, learn client’s business and provide valuable software, language barrier can’t exist.
+In order to ask questions, learn client’s business and provide valuable software, a language barriers can’t exist.
 Seamless communication is a must, therefore you may want to consider nations that are higher on the English Proficiency Index.
-For example, Poland is 13th in the world.
+For example, Poland is the 13th in the world.

-Any development outsourcing company wants to deliver quality software, must be internally organized.
-Nothing screams ‘effectiveness’ louder then a list of established processes, leading to the completion of a client’s project.
+Any development outsourcing company that wants to deliver quality software, must be internally organized.
+Nothing screams ‘effectiveness’ louder than a list of established processes, leading to the completion of a client’s project.
 These processes are:

 These processes are the key to successful software development and IT nearshoring in general.
-Companies which represent a process-oriented mindset offer high quality of services and are able to react faster and deliver in a more predictable manner.
+Companies that represent a process-oriented mindset offer high-quality services and are able to react faster and deliver in a more predictable manner.

 Can the company find the right software developer if they don’t have them on board?
 Can they seamlessly introduce them to the project and gain customers’ trust?
 What management methodologies does the provider know?
 Is the company Agile?
 Can they do Waterfall?
 What about Time & Material or Fixed Price?
 What tools do they use for quality assurance, reporting, conferences?